OneAngstrom/DeepTrajectory/README.md

 This repository contains the source code of the model together with helper functions to measure the performance during training and validation.

+## Data-set availability

+The data-set for training and testing can be downloaded from https://zenodo.org/record/1183354.
+This webpage contains links to the raw PDB files of all trajectories used in this work, the feature table in CSV format and the cross-validation assignment as a CSV file.

 ## Usage